jm379/blog/posts/1-extending-ruby.md

 or even integrating with Large Language Models, and extending Ruby can be the perfect solution.

 The Ruby MRI (Matz's Ruby Interpreter or CRuby) implementation provides a C API to extend its capabilities.
-There are two ways of extending Ruby, an easier approach using [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), or compiling and loading a [shared library](https://en.wikipedia.org/wiki/Shared_library) for more control.
+There are two ways of extending Ruby, an easier approach using an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) gem, or compiling and loading a [shared library](https://en.wikipedia.org/wiki/Shared_library) for more control.

 This post will focus on the compilation method to create C extensions for Ruby on [GNU/Linux](https://stallman-copypasta.github.io/), by first creating a simple adder class, and then wrapping raylib to create a [simple window](https://github.com/raysan5/raylib/blob/master/examples/core/core_basic_window.c).